 San Diego Sharks

 Our waters are full of sharks, but not in the way most people think.
-The majority of San Diego shark diving is done with small, bottom dwelling, and much less intimidating local species than your average Shark Week stereotype.
+Most of San Diego shark diving is done with small, bottom-dwelling, and much less intimidating local species than your average Shark Week stereotype.

 Horn Sharks